godspeedsystems/gs-documentation/docs/introduction.md

 ### Boosting tech team's efficiency

-The meta-framework with developer guardrails and pre-built integrations provides a ready-made feature set, powerful SDKs, a YAML DSL for important abstractions, auto-generation features, simplified project setup, OTEL based telemetry and devops tooling, streamlining the lives of developers and reducing their work and hence the chance of mistakes.
+The meta-framework with developer guardrails, generative features and pre-built integrations provides a ready-made feature set, a YAML DSL for important abstractions, simplified project setup, OTEL based telemetry and devops tooling, streamlining the lives of developers and reducing their work and hence the chance of mistakes.
 This enables them to concentrate on and achieve their primary tasks with minimal effort, time, and cost.

 The framework includes essential functionalities of a 'modern microservice' by default, allowing developers to concentrate solely on business logic, resulting in significant reduction in workload.
 ![productivity](/img/productivity.png)